Marcelektro/DiscordChatExporter-MediaDownloader/README.md

 ## Example usages

-Convert a single file: `python ./main.py --inputFile "./Marcelektro's server - Text Channels - general [735893720033132564].html"`<br>
+Convert a single file: `python ./main.py "./Marcelektro's server - Text Channels - general [735893720033132564].html"`<br>

-Bulk-convert a folder with multiple files: `python ./main.py --inputDirectory "./Discord DM backups/"`<br>
+Bulk-convert a folder with multiple files: `python ./main.py "./Discord DM backups/"`<br>
 <br>

 This will create a folder with a converted export file and downloaded assets for each input file.
 (You can set its location using the `--outputDirectory` option.)

+For example: `python ./main.py --outputDirectory "./MyCommunity Exports/" "D:/Discord Chat Exports/MyCommunity"`

 ## Contact